winglang/wing/docs/04-reference/winglang-spec.md

 ## 5.2 JavaScript

-The `extern "<cjs module>"` modifier can be used on method declarations (in classes and resources) to indicate that a method is backed by an implementation imported from a JavaScript module.
+The `extern "<commonjs module path or name>"` modifier can be used on method declarations (in classes and resources) to indicate that a method is backed by an implementation imported from a JavaScript module.
 The module can either be a relative path or a name and will be loaded via [require()](https://nodejs.org/api/modules.html#requireid).

 In the following example, the static inflight method `make_id` is implemented in `helper.js`: